“Go now,” the guide shouts as a large black dorsal fin begins gliding past our boat, bobbing in the open sea.

 Despite their ominous name, teeth, and size (up to 40 feet in length, weighing an average of 20 tons), whale sharks feed on mostly plankton and small fish.

-To my surprise, the whale sharks do a lot of their feeding near the water’s surface, which is what makes snorkeling with them so easy.
+To my surprise, the whale sharks do a lot of their feeding near the water's surface, making snorkeling with them so easy.

-I’d anticipated we’d be looking down on them, but that wasn’t the case at all.
-Not only could we see them from the boat, we had to turn our heads upward in the water to see them cruising around.
+I'd anticipated we'd be looking down on them, but that wasn't the case.
+We could see them from the boat, but we also had to turn our heads upward in the water to see them cruising around.

-Most of the other passengers on my boat were divers, I could tell.
-And it wasn’t just the underwater cameras, and GoPro’s strapped to people’s heads.
+I could tell that most of the other passengers on my boat were divers.
+And it wasn't just the underwater cameras and GoPros strapped to people's heads.

-Wearing a wetsuit not only ensures sun protection, but it also allows you to do your snorkeling without a life vest (as the suits provide buoyancy).
+Wearing a wetsuit ensures sun protection and allows you to do your snorkeling without a life vest (as the suits provide buoyancy).

 As I waited my turn, seasickness crept into my conscience.
 I wasn't the only one, either.
 A German diver on our boat also began feeling ill.